springer-math/Mathematics-of-Epidemics-on-Networks/docs/EoN.rst

 Short descriptions
 ^^^^^^^^^^^^^^^^^^
 - Event-based algorithms:

-  These algorithms use an efficient approach to simulate epidemics.  `fast_SIR` and `fast_SIS` assume constant transmission and recovery rates, while `fast_nonMarkov_SIR` allows the user to specify the rules for transmission.
+  These algorithms use an efficient approach to simulate epidemics.  `fast_SIR` and `fast_SIS` assume constant transmission and recovery rates, while `fast_nonMarkov_SIR` and `fast_nonMarkov_SIS` allow the user to specify
+  more detailed rules for transmission.

   - **fast_SIR**
   - **fast_nonMarkov_SIR**
   - **fast_SIS**
+  - **fast_nonMarkov_SIS**

 - Gillespie Algorithms

   These algorithms simulate epidemics assuming constant transmission and recovery rates.
-They are commonly used, but are slower than event-based algorithms.
-They are also less flexible and it is more difficult to avoid the constant rate assumptions.
+They are commonly used, but in many cases are slower than the event driven methods.
+I do not see evidence that they are ever significantly faster.
+It is not very practical to get away from the constant rate assumptions so I prefer to avoid them.
+However, the `Gillespie_Arbitrary` allows the user to do SEIR, SIRS, or any of a number of other more exotic scenarios that are not currently in the event-driven code.

   - **Gillespie_SIR**
   - **Gillespie_SIS**
+  - **Gillespie_Arbitrary**

 - Discrete-time algorithms